rahulgopalbnb/education/README.md

 # education
-This repository use for the education purpose
+This repository is used for educational purposes
-<p> Have a greta week end
+<p> Have a great weekend
-# this is for th etest to check further
+# this is for the test to check further